CMSgov/beneficiary-fhir-data/apps/bfd-server/dev/api-changelog.md

 ## BFD-1519: Map Revenue Center Unit Count in V2

-This extension was not previously available in the v2 claims for revenue center unit count. extension is now available in the extensions for Inpatient, Outpatient, HHA, Hospice, and SNF claims.
+This extension was not previously available in the v2 claims for revenue center unit count.
+The extension is now available in the extensions for Inpatient, Outpatient, HHA, Hospice, and SNF claims.
 ```json
   "item" : [ {